Machines Dream: Revisionist history

-Hiatus & Lineup Changes
+Hiatus and lineup changes

 Following the release of Revisionist History, Machines Dream went on hiatus.
 Although the group did not disband publicly, internal differences led to the exit of Ken Coulter and Jake Rendell.
 The remaining members decided to not do or say anything immediately, preferring to focus on writing to determine if they wanted to keep working together as Machines Dream or move on to other projects.

-“Revisionist History would have been a pretty good place to stop” stated West, “We had done what we had set out to do, which was to make the kind of music we loved, and ensure that everything we had done was properly mixed, mastered and put out there in the world.
-If that was our last statement, it would have been a nice bookend.”
+"Revisionist History would have been a pretty good place to stop" stated West, "We had done what we had set out to do, which was to make the kind of music we loved, and ensure that everything we had done was properly mixed, mastered and put out there in the world.
+If that was our last statement, it would have been a nice bookend."

 During the COVID-19 pandemic, the band began working in their home studios and sharing ideas with each other remotely.
 Concurrently to Holmes, Coleman and West working on demos, West also began writing music with former guitarist Keith Conway.
 The two separate groups began amassing ideas for songs and creating demos.

 In 2020, West read a post on Facebook in a local songwriters group from drummer Phil Greco asking if anyone was looking for drum tracks during the pandemic.
 West replied and the two began talking.
 Greco also had a home studio, allowing him to contribute to the band's demo material despite having never met in person.
 Greco began recording tracks for both Machines Dream and the project with West and Conway.

 During a band meeting in 2021, Rob Coleman suggested merging the two projects, providing the band with two lead guitar players.
 Conway agreed, and the demos were merged into one large batch.
 Shortly thereafter, West played Rendell some of the tracks that were being developed and Rendell expressed interest in rejoining.

 On June 21, 2021, Machines Dream announced their return with a new six-piece version of the band that would feature West, Holmes, Coleman, Rendell, Conway and Greco.
 The band announced they would be releasing and EP before the end of 2021, with a full album to follow early in 2022.